federgraph/RiggVar-RG38/README.md

 Since this is a complete application, it contains a number of reusable pieces of original code, besides the computation for the RiggVar model.
 Next to the documentation drawings, there is also the button frame with the integrated touch bar elements, which could be regarded as a reusable piece.
 I use the button frame component in most of my Delphi applications.

-Please get in contact if you want to use the button frame code for a different project under a different license.
+How you could use the button frame code in another application needs to be discussed.

 ## Contributions

 Contributions are welcome.
 Lots of work to do.

-There is currently no localization, and I am not convinced there should be at this time.
+- There is currently no localization, and I have not decided how that should be done.
-For example you could fork the project and change the text for the key terms.
+You could fork the project, change the text for the terms, and let me look your the changes.

-You could also provide default data that is closer to reality.
+- You could provide default data that is closer to reality.
+- You could find a use case and describe it.

-The project is available for VCL and LCL as well, but graphics and high resolution monitor support is currently more advanced on the FMX platform.
+- The project is available for VCL and LCL as well, but graphics and high resolution monitor support is currently more advanced on the FMX platform.
-You could help with the graphics in the LCL project.
+You could help with the Lazarus project, which is currently a private repository on GitHub.